OracleCPS/GG4BigData/CloudWorkshop_GG4BD_1400.md

 javawriter.bootoptions=-Xmx512m -Xms32m -Djava.class.path=.:ggjava/ggjava.jar:./dirprm
 ```

-4. Now goto ggsci prompt and you will see the replicat rfwcsv. start the replicat and see the data in the Apache Flume.
+4. Now goto ggsci prompt and you will see the replicat rflume. start the replicat and see the data in the Apache Flume.

 ![](images/1400/Lab_1400_1.JPG)